lino-framework/book/docs/about/compared.rst

 Apache Isis
 ===========

-`Apache Isis <https://isis.apache.org>`__ is a DDD framework in Java that was developed to fulfill the needs of a big real estate company in EU (`estatio
+`Apache Isis <https://isis.apache.org>`__ is a DDD framework in Java.

-<https://github.com/estatio/estatio>`__).
-It is Open source and its main
-contributor appears to still be the company that created it.
-It's 'spirit' is very similar to Lino.
+An example application is `Estatio <http://www.estatio.org>`__ which was developed to fulfill the needs of a big real estate company in EU.
+It is Open source and its main contributor appears to still be the company that created it.

 Appy framework